-- the ignition must be in the 3 (RUN) position. - the headlamp control must be in the OFF, parking lamps or autolamp position. - with automatic transmission, the transmission is not in P (Park), - with manual transmission, the parking brake must be released.
+- the ignition must be in the 3 (RUN) position. - the headlamp control must be in the OFF, parking lamps or autolamp position. - the transmission is not in P (Park),

 WARNING: Always remember to turn on your headlamps at dusk or during inclement weather.
 The Daytime Running Lamp (DRL) system does not activate the tail lamps and generally may not provide adequate lighting during these conditions.
 Failure to activate your headlamps under these conditions may result in a collision.